15 Best Winter Hikes in Kananaskis and Canmore

 Warspite Lake

 After you climb the initial hill, the rest of the hike through the sub-alpine forest is easy peasy.
-The trail is typically well packed in the winter, but snowshoes may be beneficial if you want to complete the entire loop.
+The trail is typically well-packed in the winter, but snowshoes may be beneficial if you want to complete the entire loop.

-The Best Winter Hikes in Canmore
+Winter Hikes Around Canmore

 Grassi Lakes